+Service

-Service Creation of Legal Persons and Arrangements
+Creation of Legal Persons and Arrangements

-- Why Corporate entities and legal arrangements can be used as vehicles to layer and transfer proceeds of crime through the financial system, such as when a trustee abuses a trust vehicle to distribute funds or when the directors of incorporated entities are involved in criminal activities and will seek to use such entities in furtherance of that activity. - Key Points To the extent that attorneys-at-law play the key role in the formation of these entities, and therefore act as the primary gatekeeper to the introduction of new market participants, there is the potential that attorneys will inadvertently (or knowingly) allow criminals to directly transfer illegal proceeds through the vehicle or empower them to do so in the future via the ongoing control of the entity or arrangement.
+Corporate entities and legal arrangements can be used as vehicles to layer and transfer proceeds of crime through the financial system, such as when a trustee abuses a trust vehicle to distribute funds or when the directors of incorporated entities are involved in criminal activities and will seek to use such entities in furtherance of that activity.
+Cayman is known as the hedge fund capital of the world, around 85%4 are domiciled here.
+Attorneys are frequently asked to advise on appropriate structures and vehicles.

+To the extent that attorneys-at-law play the key role in the formation of these entities, and therefore act as the primary gatekeeper to the introduction of new market participants, there is the potential that attorneys will inadvertently (or knowingly) allow criminals to directly transfer illegal proceeds through the vehicle or empower them to do so in the future via the ongoing control of the entity or arrangement.
 The involvement of other parties (including regulated entities) should be considered by attorneys when determining the scope of their responsibilities (and obligations) in relation to corporate formation.